-Professor Daniel Hjorth works with the responsible and sustainable business centre, and with entrepreneurship and social entrepreneurship research at Nottingham Business School.
+Professor Daniel Hjorth works with the Responsible and Sustainable Business Lab research centre, and with the Innovation, Digitization, Entrepreneurship and Operations (IDEO) research centre at Nottingham Business School.

-Dr.Fil., Docent (Associate Prof.) at Linnaeus University, and Malmo University, Sweden, Prof. at the Department of Management, Politics and Philosophy, Copenhagen Business School , Denmark (since 2006) where he has also headed up the Entrepreneurship Platform; Prof. at Nottingham Business School (fractional position) since 2016, Editor-in-Chief of Organization Studies, an FT50-listed, 4* Journal, Editorial Board Member of journals such as Organization; Entrepreneurship, Theory & Practice; International Small Business Journal; Entrepreneurship and Regional Development.
+Dr.Ph., Prof. at the Department of Management, Politics and Philosophy, Copenhagen Business School, Denmark (since 2006) where he has also headed up the Entrepreneurship Platform; Prof. at Nottingham Business School (fractional position) since 2016; Docent (Associate Prof.) at Linnaeus University, and Malmo University, Sweden, and Adjunct Professor at Graduate School of Management, Kyoto University, Japan, and Editor-in-Chief of Organization Studies, an FT50-listed, 4* Journal, Editorial Board Member of journals such as Organization; Entrepreneurship, Theory & Practice; International Small Business Journal; Entrepreneurship and Regional Development.

 - Organisational creativity and entrepreneurship